 How to Clean Dishwasher Tub

-When your dishwasher smells musty, it can indicate the presence of mildew.
+When your dishwasher smells like mildew, that’s most likely exactly what you’re smelling.
 This unwelcome byproduct of lingering debris and a warm, damp environment can build up and even advance to mold.

 Fortunately, the combination of vinegar and baking soda can be an effective dishwasher deodorizer.
 Here’s how to use these common household ingredients to clean the dishwasher tub: